Shams1502/Shams1502.github.io/_projects/2_Vega_lite_project.md

 ---

-# Data Visualization Homework 10
+# Data Visualization Final Project
-Group 31
+Group 27

 Team Members : Shambhavi Sahay(ssahay4), Goura Karn(goura2), Vikramaditya Agarwala(va22)

 # Visualization 1

-In this visualization, we are trying to plot the total of "Square Footage" with their respective "Agency Name".
+In this visualization, we are trying to plot the rate of all property crimes with the rate of all Violent Crimes.
 We have used Altair to create the below plot.
 We have used brush to highlight selection intervals.
 We have also added color based on the count of the records.

-<vegachart schema-url="{{ site.baseurl }}/assets/json/jsonAgencyvsSquareFootage.json" style="width: 100%"></vegachart>
+<vegachart schema-url="{{ site.baseurl }}/assets/json/Interactiveplot1.json" style="width: 100%"></vegachart>

 # Visualization 2